sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/iteration-react/exercises.md

 }]
 ```

-Render each one in a list item.
+Render each one in a list item in a React component?